AleksTeresh/cyclepath-classifier/README.md

 ## Getting started

-_NOTE: For now the tool assumes that the problem is always specified for a directed cycle/path.
-Support for undirected cycles and paths will be added later._

 Run the tool specifying node and edge constraints of a problem in the node-edge-checkable formalism.

 The required parameters are `-n` or `--node-constr` and `-e` or `--edge-constr`.